Kindle Paperwhite alternatives

 2013.
 Amazon announced new faster Kindle Paperwhite

-The second-generation Kindle Paperwhite will be priced the same as its older version, starting at $119 for a Wi-Fi version with ads.
-It brings several enhancements, including a higher-contrast display, improved lighting, and a faster processor.
-Additionally, it introduces software upgrades that may eventually be extended to older Kindles.
-These upgrades include Kindle PageFlip, which allows readers to skim through a book without losing their place, Vocabulary Builder, enabling users to quiz themselves on words they looked up while reading, and Smart Lookup, which integrates a full dictionary definition with other reference information from X-Ray and Wikipedia related to a word, character, topic, or book.
-The new Kindle Paperwhite is scheduled to begin shipping on September 30.
-For more information, please read: Why you need Kindle collection manager.
+The second-generation Kindle Paperwhite will be priced the same as its predecessor — starting at $119 for the Wi-Fi version with ads — and features a higher-contrast screen, improved lighting and a quicker processor.
+It also includes several software enhancements that might eventually be available for older Kindles: Kindle PageFlip (allows readers to browse through a book without losing their place), Vocabulary Builder (enables users to test themselves on words they had to look up while reading) and Smart Lookup (provides comprehensive dictionary definitions along with additional reference information about a word, character, topic, or book through X-Ray and Wikipedia).
+The new Kindle Paperwhite is set to begin shipping on September 30.

 2012.
 Kindle e-Readers sales make no profit to Amazon

-During an interview with BBC, Amazon's CEO Jeff Bezos revealed that the company sells its Kindle e-readers and tablets at production cost, without earning any profits from their sales.
-He stated, "We want to make money when people use our devices, not when they buy them."
-This business model stands in stark contrast to Apple, which has amassed a significant cash reserve through the profit margins on its mobile products.
-It's worth noting that the latest model of the Kindle Paperwhite starts at $119 for the Wi-Fi version, while the Kindle 5 is priced at $69.
-To provide a comprehensive view, it's important to mention that Amazon generates revenue not only from the sale of books and media content via Kindle but also through advertising displayed during Kindle's sleep mode.
-For more information, you can also explore: Why you need a Kindle collection manager.
+During his interview with the BBC, Amazon CEO Jeff Bezos stated that the company sells Kindle e-readers and tablets at their production cost and doesn’t profit from their sales.
+"We aim to make money when people use our devices, not when they purchase them," he said.
+This is quite different from Apple’s business model, which has accumulated significant profits through high margins on its mobile products.
+For reference, the latest model Kindle Paperwhite starts at $119 for the Wi-Fi version, while the Kindle 5 is priced at $69.
+To be fair, Amazon generates revenue not only from selling books and media content through Kindle but also from advertising displayed during the Kindle’s sleep mode.

 2012.
 Amazon unveils Kindle Paperwhite and Kindle 5